-To deep dive more there is one more tool which needs to be discussed i.e. ‘Lean’ which nowadays, has been combined with Six Sigma and is coined as Lean Six Sigma.
-From certification, point view its said as Lean Six Sigma Green Belt Certification, Lean Six Sigma Black Belt Certification and similarly for the Master Black Belt.
+To deep dive more there is one more tool that needs to be discussed i.e. ‘Lean’ which nowadays, has been combined with Six Sigma and is coined as Lean Six Sigma.
+Certification, point view is said as Lean Six Sigma Green Belt Certification, Lean Six Sigma Black Belt Certification, and similarly for the Master Black Belt.

 Quality and Productivity Relationship

 As discussed above the relationship between quality and productivity can be defined based on a lean example.
-Again, assuming there is a process which producing waste in terms of raw material which when gets eliminated helps on gained productivity and lower cost.
-Similarly, it effects to quality side as well, when productivity is optimized the quality will continue to uplift (till a cap).
+Again, assuming there is a process that produces waste in terms of raw material which when gets eliminated helps on gained productivity and lower cost.
+Similarly, it affects to quality side as well, when productivity is optimized the quality will continue to uplift (till a cap).

 Why Improve Quality in business?

-The main sync begins from here when these both the elements are tied up together.
+The main sync begins from here when both the elements are tied up together.

 - It improves customer satisfaction

-- It gives you head start with a competitor
+- It gives you a head start with a competitor

 - More Market Share